googleforgames/agones/site/content/en/docs/Guides/metrics.md

 We choose to start with [Prometheus](https://prometheus.io/) as this is the most popular with Kubernetes but it is also compatible with Stackdriver.
 If you need another exporter, check the [list of supported](https://opencensus.io/exporters/supported-exporters/go/) exporters.
 It should be pretty straightforward to register a new one.
 (GitHub PRs are more than welcome.)

-We plan to support multiple exporters in the future via environement variables and helm flags.
+We plan to support multiple exporters in the future via environment variables and helm flags.

 ## Backend integrations